Watercolour Painting Materials - Supply Guide

 1. Surface Textures

-• Rough: Heavy texture, good for expressive, bold work and dry brush effects.
+• Ideal for landscapes, bold strokes, and dry brush techniques

 watercolour paper types, hot and cold press rough pictureupcreative